-MUSIC AND MOVEMENT ACTIVITIES FOR THE SCHOOL AGE CHILD
+ECE 26 MUSIC AND MOVEMENT ACTIVITIES FOR THE SCHOOL AGE CHILD

 This course explores the importance and meaning of music and movement for the school age child.
-It emphasizes listening skills, singing, movement education, creating instruments, and playing the autoharp.
+This course emphasizes listening skills, singing, movement education, creating instruments, and playing the autoharp.

-EARLY CHILDHOOD CURRICULUM DESIGN AND IMPLEMENTATION
+ECE 30 EARLY CHILDHOOD CURRICULUM DESIGN AND IMPLEMENTATION